Closing date for applications: March 15, 2024

 - The research project must be written in English;

-- Adequacy of the Project with the research objectives of the Platform, as defined by Institut Pasteur and USP, according to the YIG Guidelines.
+- Adequacy of the Project with the research objectives of the Institut Pasteur de São Paulo, as described above in "Research themes".

 Duration of the Grant